Skip to main content

 • Composer 2.0+: Essential tool for managing dependencies.

-• SSLSL Certificate: Mandatory to protect data and users.
+• SSL certificate: Required to protect data and users.

-• Set memory_limit in php.ini to 2GB or higher.
+• Set memory_limit to php.ini to 2GB or higher.

 • Enable OPcache to speed up PHP execution.